 More people in Equestrian Club Estates / Grand Prix Village choose to walk to work each day (12.9%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Equestrian Club Estates / Grand Prix Village neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Equestrian Club Estates / Grand Prix Village neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.2% of the households here have four, five, or more cars.
 That is more cars per household than in 95.7% of the neighborhoods in the nation.

 Did you know that the Equestrian Club Estates / Grand Prix Village neighborhood has more Romanian and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.0% of this neighborhood's residents have Romanian ancestry and 12.6% have South American ancestry.